thomhurst/TUnit/docs/docs/tutorial-assertions/extensibility.md

 2. Override the method:
    `private protected override bool Passes(TActual? actualValue, Exception? exception)`

-   If this method returns a bool, then your assertion has passed, if it hasn't, then your exception will throw.
+   If this method returns true, then your assertion has passed, if it returns false, then your exception will throw with the failure message that you specify.

    To access `TExpected` here, it's an accessible property called `ExpectedValue`